ESMValGroup/ESMValCore/.github/ISSUE_TEMPLATE/data_issue_report.md

 if the problem is with a CMIP6 dataset, we will alert the ESGF and/or the model developers for them to fix the problem in the long run; fixes for CMIP5 by the model developers are no longer possible):

+- Data file has been changed by you in any way (if you answer yes the issue will be void and closed, we are not supporting custom-made datasets that present problems, it is your resposability to fix those problems):
 - Project (CMIP5/CMIP6/OBS/obs4mips/etc):
 - Full dataset decription (fill out as many as you know, please):
   - dataset: